alexrobbins/parquet-thrift-cascalog/README.md

 ## Writing

-When writing, the thrift class must be specified.
-Pass a tap of thrift objects and they'll be written in Parquet format.
+When writing, the Thrift class must be specified.
+Pass a tap of Thrift objects and they'll be written in Parquet format.

 ```clojure